-4.04 - WORKERS' COMPENSATION CLAIMS
+4.06 - WORKERS' COMPENSATION & SAFETY

 Workers' compensation is a no-fault system designed to provide benefits to all employees for work-related injuries.
 Workers' compensation insurance coverage is paid for by employers and governed by state law.
 The workers' compensation system provides for coverage of medical treatment and expenses, occupational disability leave, and rehabilitation services, as well as payment for lost wages due to work related injuries.
-If employees are injured on the job while working at Insa, no matter how slightly, they are to report the incident immediately to their supervisor.
+If employees are injured on the job while working at Insa, no matter how slightly, they are responsible for reporting the incident immediately to their supervisor and completing an incident report.
 Consistent with applicable state law, failure to report an injury within a reasonable period of time could jeopardize their claim for benefits.